Functional hypothalamic amenorrhea: Stress-related

 Excessive or intense psychosocial, emotional, or mental stress can lead to hypothalamic dysfunction.
 In adolescents, this is called "adolescence crisis" and can occur during, or post, puberty.
 This crisis can cause young adults to develop behavioral or eating disorders (mentioned below), and, if severe and prolonged enough, can result in the menstrual irregularities seen in FHA.

 When the body is stressed, the sympathetic adrenal-medullary (SAM) axis is activated, followed by the hypothalamic-pituitary-adrenal (HPA) axis.
-These events suppress the HPO axis because the corticotropin-releasing hormone (CRH) released by the HPA axis inhibit the secretion of GnRH by the hypothalamus.
+These events suppress the HPO axis, because the corticotropin-releasing hormone (CRH) released by the HPA axis inhibits the secretion of GnRH by the hypothalamus.
 CRH also stimulates secretion of beta(β)-endorphins, which suppresses release of GnRH and dopamine.
 Inhibition of dopamine allows for an increase in prolactin secretion and concentration (hyperprolactinemia), which leads to inhibition of LH, and in turn leads to anovulation.
 Inhibition of the HPO axis also results in inhibition of the hypothalamic-pituitary-thyroid (HPT) axis and a decrease in thyroid hormones, in an attempt to minimize energy depletion.
 This allows the body to focus on survival, rather than reproduction.

 High concentrations of dopamine and low concentrations of prolactin (and serotonin) can also cause FHA.
 Females with these levels characteristically have higher levels of aggression, higher levels of testosterone, and lower levels of estrogen.